ipoom-jeong/gaudi-lab/research/index.md

 ### **GPGPU and Accelerator Architectures**

 Emerging applications with diverse computation patterns have driven the development of specialized hardware designed to deliver optimal performance per watt for these tasks.
 We are exploring energy-efficient architectures for General-Purpose Graphics Processing Units (GPGPUs) and Neural Processing Units (NPUs).
-In addition, we are investigating various use cases for on-chip accelerators, which can offload specific tasks to CPU-integrated specialized hardware units.
+In addition, we are investigating various use cases for on-chip accelerators, which can offload specific tasks to CPU-integrated specialized hardware units to alleviate datacenter/system taxes.

 {% include button.html flip=true style="bare" %}